The-himanshuyadav/Amazon-clone-/README.md

 ## Technologies Used
 * HTML5
 * CSS3
-*

 ## Getting Started
 To view the project locally, you can open the `index.html` file in your web browser.

 ### Live Demo
-You can view the live version of the project at [Your GitHub Pages URL]((https://the-himanshuyadav.github.io/Amazon-clone-/.
+You can view the live version of the project at((https://the-himanshuyadav.github.io/Amazon-clone-/.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please fork the repository and submit a pull request.